 People have different reasons for wanting to study law.
 For me, I did it as a personal challenge.
 I grew up with the notion that law is a difficult subject and I merely wanted to prove to myself that I have the mental capacities to handle a "perceived" difficult subject, law.

-As an airline pilot, my work schedule did not allow me to attend a traditional law school and correspondence law study was my only option.
+As an airline pilot, my work schedule did not allow me to attend a traditional law school and distance law study was my only option.
 Northwestern California University offered the opportunity for me to establish my eligibility to sit for the California General Bar Exam at an affordable price.
 I am grateful for that.

 The hours spent reading law books and "outlines" finally paid off when I received a letter in the mail informing me, "The Committee of Bar Examiners of the State of California is delighted to report that you achieved a passing score on the February 1997 administration of the California Bar Examination.
 Congratulations, you may justly be proud of your achievement".
 I felt relieved after reading the letter because I would not have to attempt the bar exam a second time and deal with the uncertainty associated with it.
 Passing the bar exam allowed me to move on to other areas in life.